This text is translated into Russian by google automatic human level neural machine.

 - Yes, this is so, and first of all this problem concerns SPNAs of regional significance, especially in those constituent entities of the Russian Federation that are subsidized.
 We have dozens of such protected areas of regional importance, in which the total tourist flow is estimated at millions of people per year.
 But the lack of financial capacity sometimes does not allow regional PAs to even count this flow, let alone systematically improve the infrastructure and fight offenders.
 In fact, all protection in many cases comes down to limiting the types of land use, and prohibiting construction.
 At the same time, there is no control over anthropogenic loads, but what are tourists there, there are specific cases when poachers are based right inside the protected areas.

 - Private business does not want to invest in the development of protected areas.
-What do you think, what is the reason and how can you attract private investors?
+What do you think, what is the reason and how you can attract private investors?

 - This is not entirely true.
 Private business, first of all, considers the risks, compares the necessary investments with the planned earnings.
 Private businesses risk their money and reputation.
 And when we look at a conventional clearing and fantasize about how it could be in demand among tourists, it is the private business that will calculate the fair cost of construction and operation, seasonality and downtime, risks and costs, shift it all onto a unit of a tourist product and be able to understand for itself for yourself: worth it or not.
 Therefore, I perfectly understand private investors who are skeptical about working in remote and infrastructurally weak protected areas: with all the magic and attractiveness of the place, you cannot build a business model exclusively on foreign rich people who occasionally fly in by helicopters.
 But if a protected area is available, it already has a stable tourist flow, the financial model “flies” - business is ready to work, there are many such examples in our country.